We are being told this more and more. “I have squatters rights”.

 As part of our professional standards we had video footage of events to keep everyone clear of any litigation.

-Enforcement Bailiffs Ltd has over twenty five years experience in completing possession of property and land, especially in the commercial sector.
+Quality Bailiffs has over twenty five years of experience in completing possession of property and land, especially in the commercial sector.

 Got squatters?
 Need them evicted?
 Need advice?
 Call Enforcement Bailiffs.

 read more industry news